 What it takes is what we offer; a space to navigate our own identities and how those identities impact our relationships with others.
 The most pressing issue we face is the disconnection from ourselves and each other due to messages we have internalized about our identities.
 Our work is to unlearn these messages together to break the cycle of being complicit in our own oppression and the oppression of others.

 To change the world, we must all learn how to create equitable relationships with others, but most importantly ourselves.
-In order to do this, it is not about accountability but rather an admission followed by practice.

 Listen To Our